turboapps/docs/deploying/to_a_workspace/a-workspace.md

   --tenant unidemo
 ```

 Copy the output and share it with your implementation specialist through a secure channel.
-We recommend Azure Key Vault or OneDrive for this purposex.
+We recommend Azure Key Vault or OneDrive for this purpose.

 Finally, go to the Azure portal and grant the **admin consent** to the newly created applications.
-Go to **Enterprise applications** on the Azure Active Directory tab and find the **Turbo.net-Client** and **Turbo.net-Web** applications.
+Go to **Enterprise applications** on the Azure Active Directory tab and find the `Turbo.net-Client` and `Turbo.net-Web` applications.
 Choose **Permissions** and then **Grant admin consent**.

-**Create accounts manually**
+##### Create accounts manually

 To allow Portal to authenticate domain users, the authentication application requires the **Sign in and read user profile** permission in the client's Azure AD.